Brexit information for UK nationals in the absence of a withdrawal agreement.

 Family members in prison in an EU country

 The impact on UK nationals in prison will depend on the approach the EU country takes.
 A range of mechanisms exist which enable offenders to be returned to their home countries.
-If there is a no deal EU exit, the EU Prisoner Transfer Framework Decision will cease to apply, and in that event we will use the Council of Europe Convention on the Transfer of Sentenced Persons and its Additional Protocol after we leave the EU.
+If there is a no deal Brexit, the EU Prisoner Transfer Framework Decision will cease to apply, and in that event we will use the Council of Europe Convention on the Transfer of Sentenced Persons and its Additional Protocol after we leave the EU.

 Access to benefits and services in the UK